elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 I believe this is better than the Razzle Berry flavour, but I will have to taste again.
 There isn't exactly any bad points I can think of.
 This does have a slight taste like a gummy bear and it's not overpowering.

+### Reign Storm Grape (8.5 / 10)

+I like the taste of this better than Monster White, so that's why it's getting an 8.5.
+I'll have the White Gummy Bear soon to compare exactly which drink gets first place.
+One great and underrated aspect about the Reign Storm brand is that the caffeine level is low enough to have two cans per day!
+The downside is that the can is actually smaller than the Reign Energy and Monster cans, however I have trouble finishing those cans anyways, sometimes taking up to 3 hours to finish a can.
+I recommend drinking this cold or with ice for better taste.

 ### Reign Energy Razzle Berry (8 / 10)

 The first energy drink that had a good taste that persuaded me to buy another one.
 This is great and it's only downfall is this slight after taste that lingers.
 I forget exactly what that "bad" taste is, but I'll update this article the next time I drink it.
 Rated 8 / 10 because I'm saving the perfect score until I've tasted and reviewed at least 10 energy drinks.